What is multistage sampling?

-Multistage sampling is just a complex form of cluster sampling.
-Sometimes, also known as multistage cluster sampling, it is a type of sampling that for further research, divides the population into groups (or clusters).
-During this sampling method, big clusters of the selected population are split into sub-groups at various stages to make it simpler for primary data collection.
+Multistage sampling is defined as a sampling method that divides the population into groups (or clusters) for conducting research.
+It is a complex form of cluster sampling, sometimes, also known as multistage cluster sampling.
+During this sampling method, significant clusters of the selected people are split into sub-groups at various stages to make it simpler for primary data collection.

-Contrary to its name, multi-stage sampling is simple to use in business studies.
-Application of this sampling technique is divided into four stages:
+Contrary to its name, multistage sampling is simple to use in business studies.
+There are four stages to the implementation of sampling techniques:

-- A sampling frame is chosen considering the population of interest.
-Every group is numbered with a unique number and a small sample of relevant separate groups is chosen.
+- Choose a sampling frame, considering the population of interest.
+The researcher allocates a number to every group and selects a small sample of relevant separate groups.

-- A sampling frame of relevant separate sub-groups is chosen.
-This could be done from relevant separate discrete groups selected in the previous stage.
+- Select a sampling frame of relevant separate sub-groups.
+Do this from related, different discrete groups selected in the previous stage.

 - It allows researchers to apply cluster or random sampling after determining the groups.

-- Researchers can apply multistage sampling to make clusters and subclusters until the researcher reaches the desired size or type of groups.
+- Researchers can apply multistage sampling to make clusters and subclusters until the researcher reaches the desired size or type of group.

 - Researchers can divide the population into groups without restrictions.
-This allows flexibility to the researchers to choose the sample carefully.
+It allows flexibility to the researchers to choose the sample carefully.

-- It is effective while collecting primary data from a geographically dispersed population.
+- It is useful while collecting primary data from a geographically dispersed population.

-- Multi-stage sampling does not need a complete list of all the members in the target population.
-This greatly reduces sample preparation cost.
+- It does not need a complete list of all the members of the target population, dramatically reducing sample preparation cost.

 Let’s consider the sample location as the USA.
 The research goal is to assess the online spending trends of people in the US through an online questionnaire.
 Researchers can form their sample group comprising 200 households in the following manner:

 - Firstly, choose the number of states using simple random sampling (or any other probability sampling).
-For example, 10 states are chosen.
+For example, select ten states.

-- Secondly, choose 5 districts within each state using the systematic sampling method (or any other probability sampling).
+- Secondly, choose five districts within each state using the systematic sampling method (or any other probability sampling).

-- Thirdly, choose 4 households from each district using the systematic sampling or simple random sampling method.
-You will end up with 200 households that can be included in the sample group for research.
+- Thirdly, choose four households from each district using the systematic sampling or simple random sampling method.
+You will end up with 200 houses that you can include in the sample group for research.